galaxyproject/galaxy-hub/src/events/GCC2013/Abstracts/Talks/index.md

 *[Slides](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2013/InizanDevOps.pdf), [Vimeo](https://vimeo.com/74392502)*

-The !DevOps is a software development movement that stresses a close relationship between software developers and netsys admins.
+The DevOps is a software development movement that stresses a close relationship between software developers and netsys admins.
 The goal is to enhance and speed up the cycle of software production from the creation to the delivery to final users, with special focus on quick resolution of users’ issues.
 We applied this method to our production process for our Galaxy instance.

 We started from an initial situation with 2 teams (software developers and netsys admins), one methodology (Agile) and an infrastructure composed by an HPC cluster, a Galaxy server and a suite of homemade tools.
 From this initial situation, we merged our 2 teams in one with extended skills on new tools and technologies.